ElytrA8/guide/index.md

 What kind of data you will be accessing? --> select public data

-Click on What credentials do you need
+Click on What credentials do I need

 It will give a api key now